Let’s move on to figuring out how to efficiently use Filters and Lists!

 So, how do you get this packing process done?

-Lists can be used to create a selection of products that you need to work, help you find products on the fly, and allow you to distribute a specific subset of products for your different channels, persons etc. You can use Statics lists - manually adding/removing products, or Smart lists - using Product Filters.
+Lists can be used to create a selection of products that you need to work with, help you find products on the fly, and allow you to distribute a specific subset of products to your different channels, persons, etc. You can use Statics lists - manually adding/removing products, or Smart lists - using Product Filters.

 The Filters uses the “and” / “or” logic, which will help you reduce the number of displayed products.

-Example: You only want to view a t-shirt with the colors red “and” yellow, will get a list of all yellow and red, two-color t-shirts.
-Now say, you only want the t-shirts to be all red or all yellow, you will use the “or” logic and instead you will see all red, and all yellow t-shirts.
-Makes sense right?
+Example: If you only want to view a t-shirt with the colors red “and” yellow, you will get a list of all yellow and red, two-color t-shirts.
+Now, say you only want the t-shirts to be all red or all yellow, you will use the “or” logic and instead you will see only all red, and all yellow t-shirts.
+Makes sense, right?